arnavlavan/Rhythmic-Complexity-from-Audio/readme.md

 6. Since the process is repeated for each segment length, every audio segment yields 3 cross-correlation vectors.
 7. High cross-correlation values are suggested to represent a low level of rhythmic complexity, and vice versa - low cross-correlation values are suggested to represent a high level of rhythmic complexity.

+## Prerequisites
+Python (version 3.6+)
+Ptyhon packages: librosa, numpy, matplotlib

+## Getting Started
+get_onsets.py is currently the main code file.
+Place the audio files (mp3 format) you wish to examine in the 'data/mp3/' folder, and run the code.
+For each audio file, a data output pickle files is created in the 'data/pkl/' folder, and the onsets-CC graphs are created in the 'data/img/' folder.

+## Authors
+Adam Yodfat, PhD candidate, Musicology dept., Hebrew University of Jerusalem (This project is part of a larger academic research about Israeli Popular Music)
+Amir Avni